Carolyn Tucker Halpern

-Carolyn Tucker Halpern, Ph.D., Chair, Maternal and Child Health
+Ph.D., Professor, Maternal and Child Health

-In addition to her work on the Add Health program projects, Halpern is the PI of a five-year NICHD/NIMHD-funded project ("Sexual Orientation/Gender Identity, Socioeconomic Status, and Health Across the Life Course") that will obtain new interview data for sexual and gender minorities (and a matched comparison sample of cisgender heterosexuals) in the Add Health sample.
-The project will capture information about sexual and gender identity development milestones and wealth accumulation.
+A developmental psychologist, Halpern aims to improve understanding of healthy sexual development across the lifecourse, and the implications of adolescent experiences for developmental and demographic processes into adulthood.
+Halpern has more than 30 years of research experience in the study of adolescent and young adult sexuality and reproductive health in both US and global settings, and more than 170 peer-reviewed publications on these topics.
+Halpern is the co-PI of a five-year NICHD/NIMHD-funded project ("Sexual Orientation/Gender Identity, Socioeconomic Status, and Health Across the Life Course") that obtained new interview data for sexual and gender minorities (and a matched comparison sample of cisgender heterosexuals) in the Add Health sample.
+The project captures information about sexual and gender identity development milestones and wealth accumulation.
 Despite the importance of SES to health, knowledge about factors that pattern resources and strains across sexual and gender minority groups is incomplete, largely because of the absence of appropriate and high quality data.
 This project will provide unique information about minorities who have been followed for more than 20 years, from adolescence into adulthood, and who were not originally selected into Add Health based on sexual orientation, gender identity, or gender expression.
 The project will test hypotheses derived from Minority Stress Theory to understand the implications of developmental and socioeconomic factors for mental health.